amontalenti/elements-of-python-style/README.md

 - `fabfile.py` for ssh/rsync to deploy servers
 - `.travis.yml` for continuous integration builds; should call `make`
-- `docker-compose.yml` for dependencies on databases
+- `docker-compose.yml` for dependencies on databases, like postgres or redis

 ## Some Inspiration